yocto-8/yocto-8/README.md

 <img align="left" src="assets/logo-v2-readme.png">

-## An incomplete PICO-8 cartridge runner for the Raspberry Pi Pico 2.
+## (WIP) PICO-8 cartridge runner for the Raspberry Pi Pico 2.

+yocto-8 is a high-performance PICO-8 implementation that aims to run unmodified games.
 [PICO-8](https://www.lexaloffle.com/pico-8.php) is a fantasy game console from Lexaloffle which allows you to create, edit, share and play small games in a virtual console.
-yocto-8 is a PICO-8 implementation that aims to run unmodified games.

 That's the plan anyway -- see [the current progress](#plans).